-Pet Safety During Christmas Season
+Pet Safety During Holiday Season

 Pet Safety During

-Christmas Season
+Holiday Season

-Christmas is a joyous occasion, but if you aren’t careful the foods and
+The Winter Holidays is a joyous occasion, but if you aren’t careful the foods and

 decorations of the holiday season can be dangerous for your pet.